 The final results of our environmental assessment work will be published in an Environmental Statement.
-This will be included as part of our DCO application that we will submit to PINS, who will examine the application on behalf of the Secretary of State for the Environment, Food and Rural Affairs, for consideration in 2026.
-The Environmental Statement and accompanying application documents will be taken into account by the Secretary of State in deciding whether or not to grant consent.
-The government is proposing to move to a more outcomes based environmental assessment system which will involve the production of an Environmental Outcomes Report.
+This will be included as part of our application for development consent that we will submit to PINS, who will examine the application on behalf of the Secretary of State for the Environment, Food and Rural Affairs, for consideration in 2026.
+The Environmental Statement and accompanying application documents will be taken into account by the Secretary of State in deciding whether or not to grant consent for the proposed reservoir.

+The government is proposing to move to a more outcomes based environmental assessment system which will result in the production of an Environmental Outcomes Report.
 If applicable (depending on when it comes into force) this new process will be followed, although the underlying principles of environmental assessment and mitigation are expected to be similar.